Getting Started

 Installation

-Install the core library and React components:
+Install the core library and your framework's components:

 npm install @visual-json/core @visual-json/react

-Quick Start
+Quick Start (React)

 Wrap your UI in the VisualJson provider, then use any combination of the built-in components: